ReactiveBayes/Rocket.jl/README.md

 ## TODO

-This package in under development and some features of reactive framework may be missing
+This package in under development and some features of the reactive framework not yet implemented.

 ### List of not implemented features

-- High-order observables and operators (`mergeMap`, `concatMap`, etc..)
 - Join operators: `concatAll`, etc..
 - More transformation, filtering, utility operators
 - Possible bugs (welcome to open a PR)